Unspoken

 by Mari Jungstedt

-Series: Anders Knutas (2)
+Anders Knutas (2)

 It is winter on Gotland, and fourteen-year-old Fanny is missing.
 She had no friends to speak of other than the horses she took care of at the local racing stable, and seems to have been an unhappy and isolated teenager, the daughter of an absent Jamaican musician and an instable Swedish mother.
 Is her disappearance somehow connected to the recent brutal murder of alcoholic photographer Henry Dahlstrom, who had won a large sum of money at the racetrack right before his death?
-Inspector Anders Knutas and his team investigate under pressure from the media.
+Inspector Anders show more Knutas and his team investigate under pressure from the media.
 Fanny is finally found, strangled to death and left on a lonely heath, covered by moss and branches.
 At the same time, grainy but explicit photographs of the girl with a stranger are discovered, hidden in Dahlstrom's darkroom.
 Intrepid TV journalist Johan Berg, sent from Stockholm to cover the two deaths, pushes the investigation one decisive step ahead while still trying to resolve his relationship with Emma, which has been simmering since they first met during the investigation into a series of murders on Gotland this past summer.
 All evidence points to one of Fanny's coworkers at the stable, an American who has left the country for a short vacation.
 As Knutas and his team wait for his return to make the arrest, the inspector takes a well-deserved weekend off with an old friend, and at the lonely cottage in the woods, the pieces finally fit together.
-But this time, Knutas has gotten too close. . . . "… (more)
+But this time, Knutas has gotten too close. . . . " show less

-Amsa1959: Another Swedish crimenovel /policeprocedural set in the island Gotland in Sweden.
+Amsa1959 Another Swedish crimenovel /policeprocedural set in the island Gotland in Sweden.

 Unspoken is the second novel in Mari Jungstedt's Inspector Knutas series, set on the island of Gotland.
 It opens with alcoholic photographer Henry Dahlstrom winning a packet on the races, and subsequently coming to a sticky end.
 Dahlstrom appears to have been murdered for his winnings; a pretty straightforward case.
 However there are some loose ends that cause Knutas to look further.
 As the investigation proceeds, fourteen year old Fanny Jansson is becoming deeply embroiled in a highly dubious relationship.

 A warning: Jungstedt peppers her story with back-references to the first Knutas novel, Unseen.
-Nearly all of the main characters are introduced with a bit of back story from the earlier novel, to the point where you pretty much give up any inclination to read it, as she gives away almost all of its plot.
+Nearly all of the main characters are introduced with a bit of back story from the earlier novel, to the point where you pretty much give show more up any inclination to read it, as she gives away almost all of its plot.
 She clearly expects you to read her novels in sequence, as the ending of Unspoken clearly demonstrates.

 I found this novel irritating, in part because of its not standing independently of the earlier novel.
 Jungstedt should read the Martin Beck novels to see how to write a linked series without ruining it for people who come in part-way.
 I also thought that far too much of what went on was extraneous to the crime and the investigation.
 I like my detective novels to be more tautly written than this and to me a lot of this book seemed like padding for the sake of continuing story threads in the series.
-I won't be bothering with any more of these books. ( )
+I won't be bothering with any more of these books.

 I got confused which is nothing, absolutely nothing, new.
 But one night, for some reason, I plucked THE INNER CIRCLE by Mari Jungstedt from the stacks, and started reading.
 Then I got quite convinced I'd already read the book.
 So I went to check and found UNSEEN, which I then re-read, ending up very struck by the similarities between the two plots.
 Which got me wondering if there were similarities in all of them, and as I had a number of the books to hand, I thought I'd read them in order and see what was going on.